IntersectAustralia/hcsvlab-docs/JCParser.md

 [Mark Johnson's Software](http://web.science.mq.edu.au/~mjohnson/Software.htm)

+These instructions are for CentOS but can easily be adapted to other distributions.

 ### Assumptions:
-* You have a fresh CentOS machine.
+* You have a CentOS machine.
 * You have a non-root user account on this machine with sudo privileges.
 * You are logged in as this user and are in the home directory.